fogonwater/episcan/report.md

 - [Ontario reports spike in measles cases; 37 linked to an exposure in New Brunswick | Globalnews.ca](https://globalnews.ca/news/10931316/ontario-reports-spike-in-measles-cases-37-linked-to-an-exposure-in-new-brunswick/) (Global News)

 ## 24-52 (malaria)

+- [No of high malaria burden states down from 10 in 2015 to 2 in 2023: Health ministry](https://timesofindia.indiatimes.com/india/no-of-high-malaria-burden-states-down-from-10-in-2015-to-2-in-2023-health-ministry/articleshow/116699663.cms) (The Times of India)

+- [States with high malaria burden dip from 10 in 2015 to 2 in 2023: Government](https://timesofindia.indiatimes.com/india/states-with-high-malaria-burden-dip-from-10-in-2015-to-2-in-2023-government/articleshow/116696097.cms) (The Times of India)

 - [Medizinerin über Forschung zu Parasiten: „Wir müssen längerfristigen Impfschutz aufbauen“](https://taz.de/Medizinerin-ueber-Forschung-zu-Parasiten/!6054482/) (taz.de)